 How to fold crepes depends on the filling and time of the day you will eat them.
 You can fold a crepe in half, in a double fold, in a roll, in a half roll, mini roll, in a pocket, or into a cone.

 You can make crepes 2 days in advance.
 Layer cooled crepes with parchment paper, cover the stack with plastic wrap, and store in an air-tight container in the fridge.
 Once ready to serve, reheat crepes in the microwave.
-To reheat, simply pop into the microwave for 15-30 seconds with intervals.
+To reheat, simply pop it into the microwave for 15-30 seconds intervals.

 Love crepes and pancakes?
-Thy these next!
+Try these next!

-Recipe card
+PrintRecipe card

-- Total Time: 60 minutes (plus resting time)
+- Total Time: 40 minutes (plus resting time)

-- Yield: 16 crepes 1x
+- Yield: 16 1x

 - Category: Crepes